 - In Tales of Vesperia, both player and bosses alike can activate Overlimit mode to stagger or knock back nearby foes, allowing them to turn the tables.

-- PlayStation All-Stars Battle Royale in an attempt to prevent infinite combos, gives invincibility -including from Supers- to any player character hit with a lengthy combo, but only past a certain point of AP-gain.
-Characters that hit harder will naturally have the shortest combos in exchange for their high AP-gain.
+- PlayStation All-Stars Battle Royale, in an attempt to prevent infinite combos, gives invincibility -including from Supers- to any player character hit with a lengthy combo, but only past a certain point of gained AP.
+Characters that hit harder will naturally have the shortest combos in exchange for their high AP gain.

 - Endless Frontier has an enemy variation of this called Forced Evasion that makes you unable to continue attacking them, causes them to block the rest of your current attack for 0 damage and can also allow them to counterattack afterwards: while it's not a true Combo Breaker in sense that the enemy can only use it if you screw up your combo timing and cause them to fall to the ground, it's extremely easy to do by accident because of the strict timing on when to use each move, the varying weight of different types of enemies and because breaking enemy shields most of them get later in the game throws them high into the air and almost invariably screws up the natural flow of your current attack: they can also trigger Forced Evasion off a wallbounce that hits them when they're too low to the ground, which is next to impossible to anticipate.